davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 All nodes start exchanging heartbeats with one another.
 Say at this point nobody has faulted, which means every heartbeat request gets a timely response.
 Each node now executes the steps of the leader selection rule above:

 > 1. First, every node starts with the full set of node IDs: $(1, 2, 3, 4, 5)$
 > 2. Next, every node eliminates any peers that aren't responding to heartbeats; since all nodes are online and responding to heartbeats, no IDs are eliminated.
-Every node finishes step 2 with the full set of node IDs: $(1,2, 3, 4, 5)$
+Every node finishes this step with the full set of node IDs: $(1,2, 3, 4, 5)$
 > 3. Pick the lowet remaining node ID: every node picks $1$​

 Now node 1 is the leader.
 The RPC algorithm begins running as we described previously:

 DIAGRAM

 All looks well so far.
 Now, let's try the case that broke our algorithm before.
-Say the leader crashes or gets disconnected (jeez Ted); now node 1 is offline:
+Say the leader crashes or gets disconnected.
+(Darn it, Ted!)
+Now node 1 is offline:

 DIAGRAM

 Soon afterward, node 1 starts missing heartbeats.
 A new leader is needed.
-Each node now runs the same algorithm as before to select a leader.
+Each node now runs the same algorithm as before to select a leader:

 > 1. Start with the full set of node IDs: $(1, 2, 3, 4, 5)$
 > 2. Eliminate nodes missing heartbeats.
 That's just node $1$, so the remaining node IDs are: $(2, 3, 4, 5)$